...

 • Focus on lifestyle changes that lead back to healthy living.

-No existing medicated assisted treatment for alcohol can guarantee that problem drinkers will not return to drinking or relapse.
+No existing treatment for alcohol can guarantee that problem drinkers will not return to drinking or relapse.
 Ongoing therapy is critical to maintaining sobriety.

-• In group counseling and mutual support groups, people connect with others in treatment and build a network of people to support recovery.
+• In group counseling and support groups, people connect with others in treatment.
+They built a network to help with recovery.

 Our compassionate staff understands the path to recovery is a challenging one.
 At We Level Up, we offer patients a personalized care plan that meets their individual needs.
-If you believe you or your loved one can benefit from medical assisted treatment for opioid addiction and alcoholism, make this your opportunity to reclaim your life.
+If you or someone you know needs help with opioid addiction or alcoholism, consider getting medical treatment.
+This could be a chance to improve your life.
 Call today to speak with one of our treatment professionals.
 Our specialists know what you are going through and will answer any of your questions.

 MAT Programs Near Me

-Medical detox is a short-term treatment designed to help people overcome the initial physical effects of drug and alcohol withdrawal.
-In contrast, medication-assisted treatment (MAT) reduces cravings and prevents relapse for long-lasting substance abuse recovery support.
+Medical detox is a short-term treatment.
+It helps people deal with the first physical effects of drug and alcohol withdrawal.
+In contrast, treatment reduces cravings and prevents relapse for long-lasting substance abuse recovery support.
 While both methods use medications to assist in the addiction treatment process, they focus on different elements of recovery.

-Medication-assisted treatment can help you to achieve successful recovery.
+Treatment can help you achieve successful recovery.
 Learn more about treatment for substance use disorders with medication at We Level Up.
-Searching for “medication assisted treatment near me?”
+Searching for “Medication-Supported Recovery near me?”
 The We Level Up can help you navigate and explore treatment options and resources near you.

 CALL(844) 597-1011